 Skip to main content

-registry Command
+repos Command

 Usage

-fastskill registry <SUBCOMMAND>
+fastskill repos <SUBCOMMAND>

 Subcommands